-Outside, I supervise the deck-building project and the weather is awful.
+Outside, I supervise the deck-building project.
+The weather is simply awful.
 One of the captains from Deadliest Catch (a Discovery channel show about Alaskan crab fishers) is working on the deck with his crew.
-I do my best to help, but just end up getting in the way.
-I’m not sure why, but they have Geiger meters testing for radioactivity while it snows.
+I do my best to help but end up getting in the way.
+I’m not sure why, but they have Geiger meters testing for radioactivity.
+It’s also snowing.

 At another point, I crawl through a narrow passageway inside the new house where my mom and grandpa are sheet-rocking the hallway and bedrooms.
-It’s really claustrophobic as the sheet-rock is about a foot thick—one of the bedrooms is really tiny due to the loss of space.
+It’s really claustrophobic.
+The sheet-rock is about a foot thick—one of the bedrooms is really tiny due to the loss of space.
 I hope it’s not mine.

 Later, Mike from work asks to borrow a can of paint for his parents.
 Apparently, they want to paint their cabinets the same color as ours in the old house.
 When he and I go to my old house, the cabinets are painted a poop green and brown with neon caulking at the seams.
 My parents seem to think it looks great.
 I apologize for the horrible colors and we leave with the paint.

 We try leaving through the basement but encounter a rattlesnake barring the exit.
 I grab two wooden dowels, each about a foot long, and whack the snake when it springs at me.
 Mike escapes, but I keep fighting.

 After I hit the snake enough times, it turns out to be a little iguana/lizard/newt thing that hisses at me.
 I step on it and its guts pop out.
 Weirdly, its guts are made from salsa.